sanduniDev/24-25J-270_Agile-User-Story-Builder/README.md

 The Agile User Story Builder is designed with four core components, each addressing a specific aspect of the user story creation and prioritization process:

-### **Component 1: Data Capture and Initial Processing**
-- Captures formal conversations between stakeholders.
-- Processes audio using custom algorithms to remove noise and applies advanced NLP techniques.
-- Utilizes neural networks to identify and categorize requirements into functional and non-functional components.
-- Outputs the processed data as structured user story text.

 ### **Component 2: Task Identification and Categorization**
 - Uses the generated textual user stories to identify tasks.